liferay/com-liferay-commerce/commerce-openapi-util/README.markdown

 		...
 	}

-where “skus” is the name of the skus field inside the ProductDTO class.
+where "skus" is the name of the skus field inside the ProductDTO class.

-The special query parameter “nested” has to be used in the request URL.
+The special query parameter "nested" has to be used in the request URL.
 It defines a list of nested fields inside a resource entity DTO that should be included, for example:

 `{{baseUrl}}/product/1?groupId=36443&nested=skus`

-where “skus”  is the name of the skus field inside ProductDTO class.
+where "skus"  is the name of the skus field inside ProductDTO class.

 If a nested resource is a list of DTOs that can be paged then paging parameters for that list can be passed as query parameters, for example:

 `{{baseUrl}}/product/1?groupId=36443&nested=skus&skus.pageSize=1&skus.page=1`

-where “pageSize”  and “page” are page parameters used by the Product resource method marked with the @Nested(“skus”) annotation.
+where "pageSize"  and "page" are page parameters used by the Product resource method marked with the @Nested("skus") annotation.

 Also, if a resource method that returns nested DTO/s accepts additional query parameters, those parameters can also be passed as query parameters, for example:

 `{{baseUrl}}/product/:id?groupId=36443&nested=skus&skus.keyword=test`

-where “keyword” is the query parameter defined as an argument of the Product resource method marked with the @Nested(“skus”) annotation.
+where "keyword" is the query parameter defined as an argument of the Product resource method marked with the @Nested("skus") annotation.